The Blue Mustang has been one of the top colors for Mustangs over the years. LMR.com breaks down the list of Mustang Blue Colors & Paint Codes.

 Back in the 1960s, shades of blue were the most popular colors for the Mustang!
 While not the most popular today, it still remains one of the top choices of colors for Mustang enthusiasts.
+Below we have listed all of the different Blue Mustang Color Options for 1979-current Mustang.

 |Paint Code||Paint Name||Years Available|